muskan70/Machine-Learning-Algos-and-Projects/README.md

 2. Opencv basics

-3. Numpy basics

-4. Pandas basics
+3. Numpy, Pandas and Linear Algebra basics

-5. Data Generation basics

-6. Data Visualization basics
+4. Data Generation and Visualization basics

 #### This repository consists of various Machine learning algorithms implemented from scratch :